Sec-ant/prettier-plugin-embed/README.md

 | :-----------------------: | :-----: | ----------------------------------------------------------------------------------------------------------------------------------------------- |
 | `embeddedNoopIdentifiers` |  `[]`   | Tag or comment identifiers that prevent their subsequent template literals from being identified as embedded languages and from being formatted |

-This doesn't require other plugins and can override the native embedded language formatting for ECMAScript code.
+This doesn't require other plugins and can override the native embedded language formatting.
 It serves as a way to turn off embedded language formatting for specific language identifiers.

 #### CSS